 Your mouth emits a massive amount of odor and it is important to prepare your breath for hunting if possible.
 I recommend not eating foods like garlic that have a strong smell and make sure you brush your teeth with baking soda or baking soda toothpaste.
 This will minimize the scent coming from your mouth.

 When you get to your hunting location, get dressed outside your vehicle.
-Make sure you are using your scent bag and that your hunting clothing wasn’t exposed to all the various smells that can end up in your car or truck.
+Make sure you are using your scent bag and that your hunting clothing isn’t exposed to all the various smells that can end up in your car or truck.
 I personally have a large mat that I take with me so I have something to stand on when I am in remote locations and in different weather conditions.
 I have changed my clothes outside for many years and it isn’t always fun, but it’s a part of my routine that might not be that big of a deal, but every little bit helps.

 Spray Down Boots